Academic Resources

 This article also discusses utopianism, as the author states that utopias always have to be re-envisaged in the light of past and real-existing practices.

-To find out more, follow the website below:
+To find out more, follow the website above:

 In most cases, cooperatives will be influenced by more than one group of people (or stakeholders), meaning that they will be classified as multi-stakeholder cooperatives.